Leon Ó Broin

 León Ó Broin (10 November 1902 – 26 February 1990) was an Irish civil servant, known as a writer and playwright.
-He wrote many plays, stories and historical works in both English and Irish.
+He wrote many plays, stories and historical works in both Irish and English.

 Life

 He was born in Dublin, and joined Sinn Féin and Fianna Éireann while still at school.

 He was imprisoned in 1921 and 1922 and afterwards joined the Free State army as a non-combatant.
 In 1924 he was the first Administrative Officer appointed by the new Free State civil service, where he worked mainly in the Department of Finance.
 He was Secretary of the Department of Posts and Telegraphs from 1948 to 1967.